bluelibs/runner/README.md

 ### Resource with()

 Resources can be configured with a configuration object.
-This is useful when you want to pass in configuration to your resources.
+This is useful when you want to pass in configuration to them.
+For example, you're building a library and you're initialising a mailer service, you can pass in the SMTP credentials as a configuration.

 ```ts
 import { task, run, resource } from "@bluelibs/runner";